Fact-checked by the onlinepaydaynews.com editorial team

 | Payday Installment Loan | 100% – 400%+ | Often embedded in rate |

-Key Takeaway: Confusing APR with the stated interest rate is a critical installment loan mistake.
-Origination fees of 1%–8% can dramatically inflate the true cost, making two loans with identical monthly payments differ by hundreds of dollars — always compare using APR, as required under the CFPB’s Truth in Lending Act guidelines.
+Confusing APR with the stated interest rate is a critical and avoidable error.
+Origination fees of 1%–8% can dramatically inflate the true cost, making two loans with identical monthly payments differ by hundreds of dollars, always compare using APR, as required under the CFPB’s Truth in Lending Act guidelines.

 What Happens When You Miss an Installment Loan Payment?